3 simple steps to lose weight as fast as possible. Read now

 Effects of eating too many acid-producing foods

 A diet that includes too many acid-producing foods, such as animal proteins, some cheeses, and carbonated beverages, can cause acidity in your urine as well as other negative health effects.
-This may cause a type of kidney stone called uric acid stones to form.
+This may lead to a type of kidney stone called uric acid stones.

-However, keep in mind that research has turned up conflicting results on how acidic foods may affect bone and muscle health due to the variations in total diet among test subjects.
+However, keep in mind that research has produced conflicting results on how acidic foods may affect bone and muscle health due to variations in total diet among test subjects.

 Additionally, consuming moderate amounts of foods high in acid as part of a healthy, balanced diet with plenty of fruits and vegetables is unlikely to cause muscle and bone loss or increase the risk of chronic disease.

 Some evidence suggests that phosphoric acid, commonly found in darker sodas, is linked to lower bone density when it replaces milk, a calcium- and protein-rich beverage.
-Too much acidity may also increase your risk for cancer, liver problems, and heart disease.
+Excessive acidity may also increase your risk for cancer, liver problems, and heart disease.

 Some foods and beverages produce less acid than sodas or protein, but they still don’t provide the major alkalizing effect that most fruits and vegetables offer.
 Experts don’t always agree on the exact food lists.

-Aim to limit these foods since they may be affecting your acid-base balance or affecting your health in negative ways:
+Aim to limit these foods since they may affect your acid-base balance or negatively impact your health:

 Eating a well-rounded diet rich in fruits, vegetables, whole grains, and healthy fats is a great way to help balance your dietary acid load and support overall health.